Nifty Highest Gap Down Historical Data

 • Gaps provides us insights into short-term market sentiment and risk conditions, so we can adjust our position size accordingly.

-Nifty Gap Down Historical Table
+Nifty Biggest Gap Down Opening Historical data

 Symbol Date Day Open High Low Close Prev Close Change Change % Gap Up Gap %